 Toes with bunions often have nails that become ingrown.
 Calluses may form on the bottom of the foot.
 If you constantly shift your weight off the painful big toe joint to other metatarsals, you may also develop discomfort in the ball of the foot.
 As the misshapen joint becomes more uncomfortable and harder to fit into shoes, exercise and other activities, even walking, may become difficult.

 Foot disorders are a major cause of disability and sedentary habits in older women.
-In a foot study that involved almost 3,000 women and men, ages 56 and older, found that women are more likely to have bunions as they get older, and the more severe their bunions are, the lower their quality of life is.
-Bunions pain and deformity usually interfered with daily routines and physical activity.
+A foot study that involved almost 3,000 women and men, ages 56 and older, found that women are more likely to have bunions as they get older, and the more severe their bunions are, the lower their quality of life.
+Bunion pain and deformity usually interfered with daily routines and physical activity.

 Bunions Removal and Treatment Options

-Jean Brown Research’s bunion clinical trial offers bunion removal for participation in the study.
+JBR Clinical Research’s bunion clinical trial offers bunion removal for participation in the study.
 Bunion volunteers come from all over the country, although most often volunteers come from Utah, Idaho, Colorado and Nevada.
-Bunion removal is free of cost to the participant, and in some cases, can include compensation for time and travel.
+Bunion removal is no cost to the participant, and may include compensation for time and travel.

-If you are interested in finding out if you could be a candidate for free bunion removal, please fill out the form on this page.
-A representative from Jean Brown Research will be in contact with you to discuss your eligibility and next steps.
+If you are interested in finding out if you could be a candidate for no cost bunion removal, please fill out the form on this page.
+A representative from JBR Clinical Research will be in contact with you to discuss your eligibility and next steps.